 - Reduced pronation control

 - Might not provide enough wet traction

-Now that we’ve gone over some of the best hiking shoes for plantar fasciitis, let’s learn how you can pick out the right pair for your specific needs.
+Now that we’ve gone over some of the best hiking shoes for plantar fasciitis, let’s learn how you can pick out the right pair of hiking boots for your specific needs.

 How To Choose The Right Hiking Shoes For Plantar Fasciitis

 Hiking with plantar fasciitis might not be such a good idea as you’re putting more strain on the heels and muscles.
 But if you absolutely must do so, choosing the right footwear can help.
 As the intensity of every condition is different, your best bet would be a podiatrist’s advice coupled with some trial and error.
 Dr. Bruce Pinker, board-certified foot and ankle surgeon, says, “Waterproof hiking boots are highly desirable as they can help prevent the feet from getting wet.
 This will help hikers to avoid toenail fungus (onychomycosis), athlete’s foot fungus (tinea pedis), and plantar warts (verucca plantaris).
 Also, the added ankle support helps prevent ankle sprains.
 With added cushioning and proper arch support, plantar fasciitis conditions can be averted.”

 Look out for the following features to keep your feet supported all-around when hiking:

 If your shoes lack arch support, you can face a ton of foot-related problems.
 You can either look for shoes that already have this built-in or use insoles in your existing pair.
 Shoes with an ergonomic arch design and removable insoles are also a good idea as you can customize this feature according to your preference.